Thats What I Want

-"Thats What I Want" is a song by American rapper and singer Lil Nas X, released through Columbia Records on September 18, 2021, as the fourth single from his debut studio album Montero (2021).
-It is a pop rock song with elements of power pop, while the artist is singing about wanting love.
+"Thats What I Want" (stylized in all caps) is a song by the American rapper and singer Lil Nas X, released through Columbia Records on September 17, 2021, as the fourth single from his debut studio album Montero (2021).
+It is a pop rock song with elements of power pop, in which he is singing about wanting love.
 It was written by Lil Nas X and the song's producers, Omer Fedi, Blake Slatkin, Ryan Tedder, and KBeaZy.

 It received favorable reviews, with critics comparing it to Outkast's work, especially to their 2003 single "Hey Ya!".
 The song's release was accompanied by a Stillz-directed music video featuring the rapper falling in love with a football player.
 It contains a cameo from Billy Porter and an homage to the 2005 film Brokeback Mountain.
 Lil Nas X performed this song for the first time on BBC Radio 1's Live Lounge.
-It became a top ten hit in 10 countries, including the United States and the United Kingdom.
+It became a top ten hit in many countries, including the United States and the United Kingdom.

 Composition

-"Thats What I Want" was written by Lil Nas X, and song's producers: Omer Fedi, Blake Slatkin, Ryan Tedder, and KBeaZy.
+"Thats What I Want" was written by Lil Nas X, and the song's producers: Omer Fedi, Blake Slatkin, Ryan Tedder, and KBeaZy.
 It is a pop rock song backed-up by acoustic guitar, "breezy" rhythm, "acoustic strums and hand claps and raindrop-bloopy synth notes."
 The song was compared by the critics to Outkast's "Hey Ya!"
 (2003), Taylor Swift's "Shake It Off" (2014) and the Kid Laroi and Justin Bieber's "Stay" (2021).
 The track begins with the rapper stating "Need a boy who can cuddle with me all night."
 The song's chorus is accompanied by "power pop" background choir and it sees Lil Nas X singing that he wants to have a lover.
+Sheet music for the song gives the key of C-sharp minor with a tempo of 88 beats per minute.
+Vocals range from the note of B3 and A5.